Paranjothi Easwarar Temple, Thanjakkoor

-Paranjothi Easwarar Temple is a Hindu temple dedicated to the deity Shiva, located at Thanjakkoor in Sivagangai district, Tamil Nadu, India.
+Sri Paranjothi Easwarar Temple is a Hindu temple dedicated to the deity Lord Shiva, located at Thanjakkoor Village in Sivagangai district, Tamil Nadu, India.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Sundarar.
 This place is also known as Adhi Vilvavana Kshetra, referring to the age old place which had many vilva trees.

 Presiding deity

-The presiding deity in the garbhagriha, represented by the lingam, is known as Paranjothi Easwarar.
-The Goddess is known as Gnanambikai.
+The presiding deity in the garbhagriha, represented by the lingam, is known as Sri Paranjothi Easwarar.
+The Goddess is known as Goddess Gnanambikai.
 He is also known as Rudrakodeeswarar.

 Specialities

-This is the birth place of Poyyamozhi Pulavar who sung Thanjaivanan Kovai.
+This is the birthplace of Poyyamozhi Pulavar who sung Thanjaivanan Kovai.
 Parvati, Vinayaka, Murugan, Lakshmi, Rama, Lakshmana, Hanuman, Laksmi, Saraswati, Agastya, Indrani and Gautama Maharishi worshipped the presiding deity.
 On the request of Brahma, Vishnu and Indra the deity blessed them.

 Structure

-The temple do not have a compound wall.
+The temple has a compound wall with Gates on the Northern and Southern sides.
 It has sanctum sanctorum and one front mandapa.
 The shrine of the presiding deity is facing east, while the Goddess is facing south.
-Arrangements are on the anvil for the construction of the gopura.
-Next to the entrance Dwajasthambam and bali peetam, are found.
-Next to bali peetam Navagraha shrine is found.
-On either side of the sanctum sanctorum Dvarapalas are found.
-At the right of the sanctum sanctorum Vinayaka is found.
-No other shrines or sculptures are found in this temple.
+The construction of the gopura was completed along with individual Temples for Shri Kan Dhrishti Ganapathy, Vinayaka, Vishnu along with Sridevi & Bhudevi, Subramanyar with Valli & Deivanai, Shri Mahalakshmi, Shri Sorna Aagarshana Bhairavar, Shri Agasthiyar, Naalvar, and Navagraha.
+Also Surya and Chandran have separate shrines inside the compound.
+Around the Main Deity Temple Shri Paranjothi Eshwarar there are Dhakshinamurthy, Lingothbavar, Durga and Chandikeswarar.